-Figure 1: Breakdown of Top Level Domains
+Figure 1.1: Breakdown of Top Level Domains

-Using this information together TNW (The Next Web) [4] estimate the number of pages on the web to be between 42 billion and 121 billion, which is a 21 % increase from 2008.
-Verisign report that in the last decade the number of Internet users has increased by 500% but it is notable that growth is not homogenous globally, but certain international regions are exploding; for example a decade ago Africa had less than 5 million Internet users but now has more than 100 million.
-The report indicates that in 2010 less than 40% of Internet users are English speaking.
+Using this information, TNW (The Next Web) [4] estimate the number of pages on the web to be between 42 billion and 121 billion, a 21 % increase from 2008.
+Verisign also report that in the last decade, the number of Internet users has increased by 500%.
+It is notable, however, that this growth is not homogenous globally.
+Certain international regions are exploding in their usage of the Internet.
+For example, a decade ago, Africa had less than 5 million Internet users: it now has more than 100 million.
+The report also estimates that in 2010 less than 40% of Internet users were English speaking.

 Social use of the Internet is generating content constantly and in ever increasing amounts.
-Search Engine Watch [5] includes some interesting statistics on YouTube, the video sharing community site, for example in 2010 there were 13 million hours of video uploaded to the site; in two months (60 days) there was more video uploaded than had been created in six decades by the three major netoworks (ABC, CBS, NBC); by May 2011 more than 48 hours of video were being uploaded per minute, and YouTube had surpassed 3 billion views per day.
+Search Engine Watch [5] includes some interesting statistics on YouTube, the video sharing community site.In 2010, more than 13 million hours of video were uploaded to the site; in two months (60 days) more video was uploaded than had been created in six decades by the three major networks (ABC, CBS, NBC).By May 2011, more than 48 hours of video were being uploaded per minute, and YouTube had surpassed 3 billion views per day.

 The GreenPeace report “How clean is your data?”
-[6] reports that 1.2 Zetabytes of digital information has been generated by tweets, by Facebook where over 30 billion pieces of content are shared each month, emails, YouTube and other social data transfers.
-The use of these social network and related tools is beautifully illustrated below by JESS3. [
+[6] reports that 1.2 Zettabytes of digital information has been generated by tweets, by Facebook where over 30 billion pieces of content are shared each month, emails, YouTube and other social data transfers.
+The use of these social network and related tools is beautifully illustrated below by JESS3.
+[Fig. 1.2 ]